Design a 12V/27W SMPS Circuit with UC3843 SMPS Controller IC

 Clamp Circuit :

 The transformer is an inductor across the power driver MOSFET.
-Therefore, when the transformer turns off it creates a huge voltage spike.
-If not compensated correctly it could easily kill the MOSFET that is why a clamp circuit becomes necessary.
+Therefore, when the transformer turns off, it creates a huge voltage spike.
+If not compensated correctly, it could easily kill the MOSFET, which is why a clamp circuit becomes necessary.
 Thus, the C7, R11, and D5 make up the clamp circuit.

 Auxiliary Winding: